 – Type of serrations

 Some serrations are pointed and sharp, the others are more rounded and called; “scalloped serrations”.
 Generally speaking, the sharp blades are the best at cutting through crusty bread.
 The scalloped versions are actually great for softer things such as scoring the dough before it’s baked.
-They are also ideal for slicing soft baked breads such as challah or rolls.
+They are also ideal for slicing soft-baked bread such as challah or rolls.

 A pointed blade is preferred for bread however the angle, or sharpness of the points provides another decision.